 This article explains the basics of new clients onboarding - outlines the best practices for each onboarding stage, how you can avoid committing some of the most common mistakes.
 Consequently, you’ll have known how to foster new relationships in a way that retains clients for the long haul.

 The issue here is that MSPs are yet to implement a standard onboarding process for every single client.
 But, come to think of it, that wouldn’t be possible since clients are not the same.
 Each one comes with their own individual needs and capabilities.

 Now, to introduce such clients to your range of tech services, you need a well-streamlined onboarding framework.
-And that takes structured planning, as well as keen analysis of all the critical variables.
+And that takes structured planning, as well as a keen analysis of all the critical variables.

 Gather Basic Client Details

 Now that we’ve already established that clients are different, you should begin the onboarding process by eliminating the unknowns.
 Find out the type of client you’re dealing with by gathering basic details about them, as well as their corresponding tech infrastructure.